popify-framework/popify/README.md

 - **Generate Common Files**: Quickly generate files such as controllers, models, components, and more.
 - **Stub-Based System**: Customize generated files by replacing placeholders in file contents and filenames.
-- **Modular Hierarchical Structure**: Simplifies the management of CLI commands, file systems, and stubs.
 - **Extensible CLI**: Easily add new commands to meet your project's specific needs.
-- **TypeScript and Bun Support**: Ensures optimal performance with robust typing.

 ## Usage Example